|Funding Program:||Investment Road and Rail Program

-The project has upgraded 4.5 kilometres of the Midland Highway between Perth and Breadalbane to four lanes.
+The project has upgraded 4.5km of the Midland Highway between Perth and Breadalbane to four lanes.

 The duplication of the highway from Perth to Breadalbane supports improved safety and transport efficiency, provides a minimum 3 star AusRAP rating for this section of the highway and addresses capacity constraints and provides for additional capacity for projected traffic volumes through to 2030.

 Disclaimer: The material contained in this site is made available